Electrogravitational

 Since gravitational and electromagnetic interactions can be explained by the

-action of relativistic particles of the electrogravitational vacuum, then
+action of relativistic particles of electrogravitational vacuum, then strong

-strong interaction at each level of matter turns out to be a consequence of the
+interaction at each level of matter turns out to be a consequence of corresponding

-corresponding gravitational interaction, and not a substantially different type
+gravitational interaction, and not a substantially different type of

-the fluxes of relativistic graons present in the electrogravitational vacuum
+of relativistic graons present in electrogravitational vacuum and acting on matter

 Weak